-Table 2 shows testing results from these classifiers.
+Table 12.2 shows testing results from these classifiers.
 The table shows example messages and their "true" class, along with the classifier probabilities and the classifier entropy.
-The classifier performs extremely well, even for the less well distinguished categories.
+The classifier performs extremely well, even for the less well-distinguished categories.

-5.1.3.
-Certainty Filtering
+12.5.1.3 Certainty Filtering

-The timbre of the impact is always set to be the one associated with the most likely model (see Section 6.2), but the output of the classifiers is clearly uncertain; message classes can often be quite similar, and many messages may be either so short or so generic as to be indiscriminable.
-The system displays this uncertainty by manipulating the audio according to the entropy of the classifier distribution threshold, a lowpass filter is applied to impact sound, with the cutoff inversely proportional to the entropy:
+The timbre of the impact is always set to be the one associated with the most likely model (see Section 12.6.2), but the output of the classifiers is clearly uncertain; message classes can often be quite similar, and many messages may be either so short or so generic as to be indiscriminable.
+The system displays this uncertainty by manipulating the audio according to the entropy of the classifier distribution

-This is entropy sonification is performed in two ways: firstly, when $H(\theta|\text{text})$ rises above some threshold $H{\min}$ , the timbre associated with the message is set to be a special class representing a "general message"; secondly, when the entropy is below this for some constants $z, \epsilon$ .
+The entropy sonification is performed in two ways: first, when $H(\theta|\text{text})$ rises above some threshold $H{\min}$ , the timbre associated with the message is set to be a special class representing a "general message"; second, when the entropy is below this threshold, a low-pass filter is applied to impact sound, with the cutoff inversely proportional to the entropy for some constants z, $\varepsilon$ .
 This dulls the sound as the entropy increases.

-$$c = \frac{z}{\epsilon + H(\theta|\text{text})},\tag{10}$$
+$$c = \frac{z}{\varepsilon + H(\theta|\text{text})},\tag{12.10}$$

-5.2.
-Exploration
+12.5.2 Exploration